The ENFJ “Protagonist’ Personality Type

-These influential individuals often adopt persuasive tactics in sparking meaningful change and facilitating communal harmony.
+These influential individuals often adopt persuasive tactics to spark meaningful change and facilitate communal harmony.

-Being naturally sensitive and empathetic amplifies an ENFJ’s commitment towards others’ well-being.
+Being naturally sensitive and empathetic amplifies an ENFJ’s commitment to others’ well-being.
 This trait intertwines with the shared value of altruism among ENFJs.
-They are fervently open-minded by nature, valuing diversity as it enriches their pursuit for societal unity.
+They are fervently open-minded by nature, valuing diversity as it enriches their pursuit of societal unity.

 What are the Key Characteristics of ENFJs?